English and Literacy

 We actively support and promote sport for all, not just for elite.
 We are very proud to say at Holy Spirit that we are by far the largest participating school at a range of minor sports such as golf and t-ball.
 Sport is a very important activity for the whole child, one that many children see as their chance to shine!

 At Holy Spirit Primary School, we believe in celebrating individual difference by creating an environment that is inclusive of every student.
 It is a whole school responsibility to ensure that the social, emotional and academic needs of all students are catered for in all areas of school life.

-The Learning Support Team at Holy Spirit assists students who have additional educational needs.
+The Classroom Support Team at Holy Spirit assists students who have additional educational needs.
 We coordinate a variety of programs which offer support for students and also provide extension and enrichment.
-Parents, Classroom Teachers and the Learning Support Teacher work collaboratively to ensure that each child’s needs are being met in the classroom.
+Parents, Classroom Teachers and the Classroom Support Teachers work collaboratively to ensure that each child’s needs are being met in the classroom.